What Is a Tax-Deferred Investment Account?

 - Traditional IRAs - investments inside of a traditional IRA grow tax-deferred.
 Your contributions to a traditional IRA may also be tax deductible if you meet the IRA contribution limits and rules requirements.

 - Retirement plans like 401(k) accounts, 403(b) plans and 457 plans - investments inside of employer-sponsored retirement plans usually grow tax-deferred until you take withdrawals.
-Contributions may also be tax-deductible.
+Contributions may also be tax-deductible or be made with pre-tax dollars.

 When you change employers, you can avoid a taxable withdrawal by using an IRA rollover to move funds directly from your plan to an IRA account, or by moving the funds directly to a plan with your new employer.